wtanksleyjr/odmload/README.md

 ```

 Use pip to install odmpy from the submodule of the same name.
 (Skip this if you
-already have odmpy installed.)
+already have odmpy installed and working - feel free to delete this subfolder.)
 ```bash
 python3 -m pip install ./odmpy
 ```

-You'll now need your Libby authentication code.
-Open a browser and go to your
+Unless odmpy is already installed and working, you'll now need your Libby
+authentication code.
+Open a browser and go to your own Libby config page and
-own Libby config page and choose "Copy to another device", then choose one of
+choose "Copy to another device", then choose one of the devices listed, either
-the devices listed, either Sonos or Android will work, [and here's a
+Sonos or Android will work, [and here's a
 link](https://libbyapp.com/interview/authenticate/setup-code#enterCode).

 With that code in mind, run odmpy to get the list of books you have checked